JasonHyun/MiFoodTech/design/design-journey.md

 **Doordash**
 https://www.doordash.com/
 Doordash is a really popular company.
-The website also has a really big image at the top of the homepage.
-The website is simplistic and has bright images.
+The website also has a really large image at the top of the homepage.
+The website is simplistic and has bright images that are appealing and eye-catching.

 9. How often would you like to meet or receive updates?